wandieinnocents/wandie-admin-panel-cms-v2/README.md

 ## WANDIE ADMIN PANEL -  CMS V2
 Wandie Admin Panel is a master admin panel that gives you a fully fledged back-end for your web based applications.
-It allows you to quickly spin up your web application , website , bloging platform, management systems and more.
+It allows you to quickly spin up your web application , ecommerce web application, website , bloging platform, management systems and more.
 You only have to worry about the front-end and leave the backend to wandie admin.

 ## MODULES IN THE APPLICATION